Class B Pilotage Exemption Certificates (PEC B)

 3.Once tripping is completed, submit this application form, together with an appropriate qualification and medical certificate.

-5.Undertake a practical examination with an examining Pilot (as notified by Harbour Master (Lower))
+5.Undertake a practical examination with an examining Pilot and Harbour Master

-The syllabus for the oral exam and a practical assessment is to be confirmed.
-Study material, such as charts, the PLA’s Regulations, Codes of Practice and Notice to Mariners are available on the PLA website.
+The syllabus for the oral exam and a practical assessment is available.
+Study material, such as charts, the PLA’s Regulations, Codes of Practice and Notice to Mariners are available on this PLA webpage.

 PEC Bs are limited to a specified maximum Length Overall (the sum of the tug and barge lengths), tugs, berths and areas for which they have been examined and assessed, as requested on your PEC application and stipulated on an awarded PEC certificate.